sdlixiaoxuan/surprisalestimation/README.md

 This project provides a suite of scripts to estimate word surprisal using Large Language Models (LLMs).
 The workflow is designed to preprocess text datasets, calculate surprisal for target words, and merge the results back into the original data, enriched with word frequency information.

 This repository contains the processing pipeline used for six datasets.
-The comment in scripts within the `GECOCN` folder are provided in English.
+The comments in scripts within the `GECOCN` folder are provided in English.

 See https://osf.io/35ke6 for the results based on 25 models.